 What to do if you have been involved in a scam (or attempted scam) at an ATM machine

-We are constantly updating the information available to our members.
-If the information you require isn’t in this section or you would like to ask an expert directly, our Pandemic Plan allows you to make a Security Expert Booking 7 days a week.
+We are constantly updating the information we provide.
+If the information you require isn’t in this section or you would like to ask an expert directly, you make a Security Expert Booking 7 days a week.
 If you have a security emergency and require immediate assistance please call the local emergency services before contacting our security team